aoc/year2017/day03.rs

 21//!

 22//!
-The first component is the horizonal or vertical distance from the centre to the ring,
+The first component is the horizontal or vertical distance from the center to the ring,

 23//! in this case 2 steps.
 The second component is the distance from the target number to the